 For TRC-20 and other smart contract transactions, the fee_limit parameter defines the maximum amount of TRX that can be consumed to cover transaction costs.
 Usually, the actual fee charged is less than the fee_limit.
 However, if the actual fee exceeds the fee_limit, the transaction will fail.

-You can limit the maximum energy cost by setting the fee_limit parameter when you create or sign the transaction via the Fireblocks API or SDK.
+Note: You can limit the maximum energy cost by setting the fee_limit parameter when you create or sign the transaction via the Fireblocks API or SDK.

 Contract termination cost